Red Sparrow: Plot

-In modern-day Russia, beautiful Dominika Egorova is a famous ballerina who supports her ill mother.
-Following a career-ending injury, Dominika is approached by her uncle Ivan, the deputy director of the SVR.
-She is tasked with seducing Dimitry Ustinov, a Russian gangster, in exchange for her mother's continued medical care.
-Meeting at a bar, the two go to her private room, where he rapes her.
-During this act, he is killed by Sergei Matorin, an SVR operative authorized by Ivan.
-Ivan offers Dominika a choice: become an SVR operative, or be executed for witnessing Ustinov's assassination.
+In modern-day Russia, famous ballerina Dominika Egorova supports her infirm mother.
+Her career abruptly ends after her dance partner injures her during a performance.
+After the Bolshoi cut her off, Dominika's Uncle Ivan, the deputy director of the SVR, reveals that her ex-partner, Konstantin, and a rival dancer, Sonya, who were lovers, deliberately injured her.
+Dominika seeks retribution by ambushing them in the Bolshoi showers and beating them with her cane, injuring both.
+To avoid prosecution and receive financial support, she agrees to help Ivan.
+She is tasked with seducing Dimitri Ustinov, a Russian gangster, in exchange for her mother's continued medical care.

+Meeting at a bar, the two go to her private hotel room, where Dimitri rapes her but is quickly interrupted and garroted by Sergei Matorin, an SVR operative authorized by Ivan.
+They flee to a safehouse and Ivan offers Dominika a choice: become an SVR operative, or be executed for witnessing Ustinov's assassination.

 Nate Nash is a CIA operative working in Moscow.
-While meeting with an asset in Gorky Park, they are confronted by the police.
-Nash creates a diversion to ensure his asset, a Russian mole code-named Marble, escapes unidentified.
-Nash is reassigned to the U.S. but insists he is the only person with whom Marble will work.
+While meeting with a Russian mole code-named Marble in Gorky Park, they are confronted by the police.
+Nash creates a diversion to ensure his contact escapes unidentified while reaching the U.S. Embassy.
+Nash is reassigned to the U.S. but insists he is the only person Marble will work with.
 Since he cannot return to Russia, he is assigned to Budapest to reestablish contact with Marble, which the SVR also deduce.

-Dominika is sent to State School 4, a brutal specialist training school for "Sparrows"—SVR operatives capable of seducing their targets with sexpionage.
-Dominika excels in her training, despite some friction with her trainer, known only as the Matron.
-Against the Matron's recommendation, Ivan and General Korchnoi decide that Dominika is ready for an assignment in Budapest—to gain Nash's trust and expose Marble's identity.
+Dominika is sent to State School 4, a brutal specialist training school for "Sparrows"—operatives capable of seducing their targets with sexpionage— where she's given the alias, Katya, and revealing her true identity and profession is forbidden.
+She excels in her training, despite some friction with her trainer, 'the Matron'.
+Against Matron's recommendation, Ivan and General Vladimir Korchnoi, a high-ranking official, decide that Dominika is ready for an assignment in Budapest—to gain Nash's trust and expose Marble's identity.

-In Budapest, Dominika lives with another sparrow named Marta Yelenova, and is supervised by SVR station chief Maxim Volontov.
-Dominika makes contact with Nash, who quickly determines she is a Russian intelligence operative and attempts to convince her to defect.
+In Budapest, Dominika lives with fellow "sparrow" Marta, and is supervised by station chief Maxim Volontov.
+She makes contact with Nash, who quickly determines she is a Russian intelligence operative and attempts to convince her to defect.